Nottingham-CTU/REDCap-API-Client/README.md

   can be used to count from the end, use -1 for the last line, -2 for the penultimate line etc.
 * **Concatenate lines** &ndash; For multi-line (notes) fields, convert into a single line using the value of the transformation parameters as the separator.
+* **File MIME type** &ndash; For file upload fields, returns the MIME type of the file instead of the file data.

 ## API Connection Debugger